 Follow the below list to know more-:

-They are the ones who care for us, who feel bad about seeing us sad and feel good when we are happy.
+They are the ones who care for us, who feel bad about seeing us sad, and who feel good when we are happy.
 They are our true well-wishers and supporters, especially our parents.

 No matter how strict or conservative our parents are, they would never want us to be in a miserable state.
 Vent out in front of your parents because no one can understand us better than our parents.